-To qualify for honors, Masters candidates must have achieved a cumulative grade point average of 4.00.
+To qualify for honors, Masters candidates must have achieved a cumulative grade point average of 4.00, with a maximum of nine (9) transfer credits.
 Those Masters candidates earning a 4.00 will earn their degree "With Distinction".

 9.6 English and Math Course Placement: Main Campus Students